The Death of "Traffic" as a Metric

 The Model Has Changed

-ask → answer → shortlist → act
+ask AI → get answer → shortlist → act

 What Traffic Actually Means Now

-Here's the uncomfortable truth:
+Here's the uncomfortable truth: high traffic doesn't always mean high opportunity.

-- the decision is already in motion
+- the decision process is still early-stage

 The Rise of "Decision Traffic"